aslamhus/WordpressHMR/README.md

 vendor/bin/whr start --hot
 ```

 That's it!
 Try changing the css in your `resources/assets/screen.scss` file to see the changes immediately reflected in your browser.
 By default, the package adds two scripts to your theme, `screen.js` and `editor.js`.
 Each of these scripts is defined in the `whr.json` file with conditions to enqueue them in the public facing area of your wordpress site nd editor respectively.
-Each script imports a correspdonding css file in your theme.
+Each script imports a corresponding css file in your theme.
 Add more scripts or more css / scss files as you like.
 Try updating the css and see the changes reflected without a reload.

-### Entry points limitation
+### Webpack HMR Entry points limitation

-Currently, this package only supports HMR for a single entry point per page.
-This means that if you have multiple entry points on a single page, only the first entry point will be hot reloaded.
-You can by all means have as many entry points as you like, but only the first one will benefit from HMR.
+This package supports multiple entry points, however HMR will only work with one entry point per page.
+This is a known issue with `Webpack HMR` when multiple entry points are loaded on the same page.

 In development, I recommend having a single entry point per page so that you can take advantage of the fast paced development experience of HMR, and then use a separate config for your production environment.
-This can easily be faciliated with separate `whr.json` files, according to your environment.
+This can easily be facilitated with separate `whr.json` files, according to your environment.

 ## Import a database by default

 If you have a mysql dump of a database you'd like installed, place it in the `Docker/data/db` directory.
 To rebuild the container with this dump file imported, run `vendor/bin/whr start --reset`.
 Make sure your dump file uses the database `wp_database`.

-**_If you want to use a different database name, you'll need to change it in the `compsoe.yml` file, found in your project root.
+**_If you want to use a different database name, you'll need to change it in the `compose.yml` file, found in your project root.
 Search for all references to `wp_database` and replace it with the database name of your choice._**

 ## Configuration (whr.json)

-The `whr.json` file (**W**ordpress **Hot** module **R**eplacement) is where you define assets.
+The `whr.json` file is where you define assets.

-It is a simple JSON configurationfile that contains the following properties:
+It is a simple JSON configuration file that contains the following properties:

 - `config` - This is where you define the configuration for your assets.
 - `assets` - This is where you define your scripts.
 Each property of the `assets` object is a hook where you want to enqueue your script.
 The value of each property is an array of script objects.